roman-milk/roman-milk.github.io/mom-becomes-cheating-slut.md

+===

- ****** Mom Becomes A Cheating Slut Ch.
-05 ****** bysex4every1© The day of the party finally came.
+The day of the party finally came.
 I was really nervous; after all, the stakes were pretty high; either things would go well and I would have a clear shot at as many threesomes I could ever want, or everything would fall into shambles, probably ending my relationship with Lizzy for all eternity.
 No stress...

  After picking up Lizzy, we drove for another hour before reaching our destination.
 Once the obligatory handshaking, kissing and congratulating were over, I steered the four of us towards a table, far enough from the bar and the dance floor, which was an important part of my plan.